 Doja shared her debut album, Amala, in 2018.
 It was included on “NPR’s 40 Favorite Albums of [Summer] 2018″ list, with KQED music editor Nastia Voynovskaya writing, “[t]hroughout Amala, Doja Cat is sharp-witted, poking fun at the petty woes of millennial hetero dating,”

 The album’s bonus tracks included “Moo!,” Juicy” and “Tia Tamera” with Rico Nasty.
 “Mooo!” unexpectedly took off, and Doja was launched into superstardom, although she had been hustling for years prior.

 “As a whole my music represents joy and freedom.
 My message is of triumph and pain and embracing yourself as a creature and creating the best journey for you not just other people.” – Doja Cat to Paper Magazine, 2018

 After her viral success, some wondered how Doja would be able to maintain the momentum.
-Accolades come and go, especially when you factor in the 24-hour news cycle and just how quickly we run through artists.
+Claps come and go, especially when you factor in the 24-hour news cycle and just how quickly we run through artists.
 But, what critics didn’t factor in was that by the time she achieved mainstream recognition, she had already been signed to RCA for four years.

 Too often, people assume that young musicians have come into their fame quickly and without enough hard work.
 But in the case of Doja Cat, this could not be further from the truth.
 She has spent the past several years honing her craft, and her success shows us that she’s not an up and comer anymore — she’s an established artist with even more favor in her future.